kafai-yip/kafai-yip.github.io/_pages/research.md

 ### Universal concord
-While it is not the main focus of my dissertation, my "first love" is universal concord.
+While it is not the main focus of my dissertation, my "first love" in quantifier doubling is universal concord.
 Below is some earlier work from my bachelor/MPhil research.

 {% capture notice-text %}
 * I show that universal elements also have concord, on a par with negative concord.
 Focusing on the suffix *-can* 'whenever' in Cantonese and *mei...dou* 'every' in Mandarin, I argue for a syntactic agreement analysis of universal concord.
 I also discuss the relevance of minimality effects.